GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

     :height: 400px
     :aspect: 1:1

+.. admonition:: Technical Information

-This animation was done from 365 frames (one per day) which were shown at 24 frames per second (fps).
+  This animation was created from 365 frames (one per day).

 3.1.
 Goals of the Tutorial
 ==========================

-- Explain the most important aspects of using the :gmt-module:`events` module.
+.. - Explain the most important aspects of using the :gmt-module:`events` module.
-- Explain more complex aspects of using the :gmt-module:`movie` module.
+.. - Explain more complex aspects of using the :gmt-module:`movie` module.
+- How to use a background script for a movie.
+- What is gmt events.
+- How to enhance symbols with the :gmt-module:`events` module.

 3.2.
 Step-by-step
 =================